ewa1do/ewa1do/README.md

 Software Developer
 ------------------

-Hi, my name is Eduardo and I am a software developer with 1+ years of experience in the industry.
-I have 6 months of working experience in both frontend and backend development.
+Hi, my name is Eduardo and I am a software developer with 2 years of experience in the industry.
+I have working experience in both frontend and backend development.
 My main expertise lies in Backend development using Express.js and MySQL and frontend development using React.js.

 * 🌍  I'm based in Maracaibo, Venezuela
 * 🖥️  See my portfolio at [here](http://eduardovera.vercel.app)